anujg21/ml_car_price_prediction/README.md

     * The last step is to normalize the data as it consists of huge variation.
 We used MixMaxScaler of Sklearn to accomplish it.
 Now that the data is in the computer readable format, we can prepare the model to perform the analysis.

-* Modeling / preparing the maching learning model that will attain the goal of this project.
+* **Modeling** preparing the maching learning model that will attain the goal of this project.